 From hashtag activism to public policy unfolding on Twitter, social media is trending as an important data source for our understanding of today’s socio-political atmosphere.
 In what ways can social media data provide researchers with a glimpse into social behaviors and human interactions?
 How are researchers harnessing, analyzing, and making sense of social media data?
 What are the ethical considerations of capturing and using this data?

-Join us in the Ruppert Commons for Research, Technology and Collaboration (“The Edge”) as Dr. Negar Mottahedeh and Dr. Daniel Vallero discuss the role of social media as a source for their own research, as well as the limitations and ethical considerations at play.
+Join us in the Ruppert Commons for Research, Technology and Collaboration (“The Edge”) as Dr. Negar Mottahedeh, Dr. Daniel Vallero, and Dr. Jennifer Ahern-Dodson discuss the role of social media as a source for their own research, as well as the limitations and ethical considerations at play.

 WHAT: Edible Book Festival